 Dr Jesus Lizana

-Dr Jesus Lizana is a Senior Research Associate in the Energy and Power Group at the Department of Engineering Science, with a unique experience profile in architecture and engineering.
-His research focuses on the cross-disciplinary challenges to support the transition towards low carbon climate-responsive buildings.
+Jesus Lizana is Associate Professor in Engineering Science at the University of Oxford, with a unique experience profile in architecture and engineering.
+His research focuses on the cross-disciplinary challenges to support the transition towards zero carbon climate-responsive buildings.